-But mankind eat from the source of “good and evil”, and from there on, we now know the differences between good and evil as well as the experience of dying.
+But mankind ate from the source of “good and evil”, and from there on, we now know the differences between good and evil as well as the experience of dying.
 In Genesis 3:22, The Lord God said, “Look, the human beings have become like us, knowing both good and evil.
 What if they reach out, take fruit from the tree of life, and eat it?
 Then they will live forever!” [that is, with our sinful condition].
-At the very moment mankinds eat from that source, they knew differences between good and evil because now they knew they were naked – a state of sinfulness.
+At the very moment mankind ate from that source, they knew the differences between good and evil because now they knew they were naked – a state of sinfulness.

 Knowing the difference between good and evil is the essence of the law.
 These differences we would have to experience them either first hand or see the differences in someone else’s experiences.
 So in the beginning, with mankind limited knowledge of what these differences are, God told them to his followers – Abraham, Moses, and the others.
 God said in Genesis 26:5, “Abraham obeyed my voice, and kept my charge, my commandments, my statutes, and my laws.”
-To pass them down from generations to generations, the followers of God wrote the differences – the law on stones, skins, paper, etc.
+To pass down the laws from generation to generation, the followers of God wrote the differences between good and bad – the laws, on stones, skins, paper, etc.